Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/chat-starting.md

 ## Starting with Private Chat

-Welcome!
+After learning about the variety of tools Slingshot provides to ensure great [communication](tasks.md) experience, you are ready to explore how to use them for effective collaboration.

-Read on to get answers to most of your questions about discussions.
+Read on to get answers to most of your questions about the chat.

 ### Discussions vs Private Chat